Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

                         ExtSynch- ClockPM- AutWidDis- BWInt- AutBWInt-
                 LnkSta: Speed 5GT/s (downgraded), Width x1 (downgraded)0x060400
 ```
-The `LnkCap` tell us about the full capabilities of this PCIe device, here we can see that
+The `LnkCap` tells us about the full capabilities of this PCIe device, here we can see that
 the current design is a PCIe Gen 3.0 x8.
 That said the `LnkSta` tells us our speed has been downgraded to that of PCIe Gen 2.0 at 5GT/s and
-that our width is only of x1.
+that our width is only x1.

-When a new PCIe device is plugged in or during startup, PCIe performs a link speed and width negociation
+When a new PCIe device is plugged in or during startup, PCIe performs a link speed and width negotiation
 where it tries to reach the highest supported stable configuration for the current system.
 In our current system, although our FPGA is capable of 8GT/s, since it is located downstream of the
-Broadcom bridge with a maximum link capacity of Gen 2.0, the FPGA has been downgradded to 5GT/s.
+Broadcom bridge with a maximum link capacity of Gen 2.0, the FPGA has been downgraded to 5GT/s.

-As for the width of x1, that is expected since the Broadcome bridge is also only x1 wide, and the other
+As for the width of x1, that is expected since the Broadcom bridge is also only x1 wide, and the other
-7 PCIe lanes are litterally hangging over the air.
+7 PCIe lanes are literally hanging over the side.

 {{< figure
     src="pcie_air.jpg"